rollerworks/search/doc/searches.rst

 on a single page.
 You paginate them to display a limited subset per page.
 And each page uses the same search-condition.

-However processing a user-input to a SearchCondition and optimizing it can be very slow (depending on the number of fields, values and groups).
+However processing a user-input to a ``SearchCondition`` and optimizing it can be very slow (depending on the number of fields, values and groups).
 And as the condition has not changed between page requests there is no point in repeating these steps!

-Fortunately SearchCondition are serializable, meaning you export (not to be confused with the exporter component) the condition to a storage friendly format for faster loading.
+Fortunately SearchConditions are serializable, meaning you can export (not to be confused with the exporter component) the condition to a storage friendly format for faster loading.

-The following part shows an example for storing a search-condition.
+The following part shows an example for storing a search-condition using the PHP session system.

 .. code-block:: php
     :linenos: